jameszah/ESP32-CAM-VideoCam/instruct.md

 <img src="./doc/program.jpg">

-Unplug +5, remove GND-Gpio0 jumper, put power back, and we are running!
+Unplug +5, remove GND-Gpio0 jumper, put power back, and we are filming.
+(Several steps below of programming before you do this.)

 <img src="./doc/run.jpg">

 ## Click the Connect button